outdreamer/build-a-cure-1/docs/problem_solving_automation_selection.md

 ## Choosing automation starting point

-- Based on where the problem is & what type it is, you can start with different methods:
+- based on where the problem is & what type it is, you can start with different methods:
 	- if youre trying to invent something, you can start with structure-fitting or a conceptual query
 	- if youre trying to figure a system out, you can start with system derivation
 	- if youre trying to predict an optimal function of variables in a system, and you have the system knowledge & intents mapped in the system, you can start with vectorization of the problem space